 It became a wonderful routine as she looked forward to getting on the train every day to feel welcomed and wanted.
 This rag tag bunch of females of all ages and professions had nothing in common except the 7.42 local, and were now her lifeline.
 As she got off at her workplace waving them good bye, she couldn’t help telling herself, the night I lost my phone, I found my ‘train friends’.

-She looks forward to a wonderful association with this platform.
+She is enjoying her association with this wonderful platform.